DOCUMENT TSC-2026/B09 · BLOG POST 09 · CONSUMER COMMERCE · REV. 01

 + + + + + + + +

-The brands that handle tariff pressure well aren't necessarily in better categories or have more margin to absorb.
-They're the ones who ran the math before it became urgent, and who had the pricing discipline to act on what the math told them.
+The brands that handle tariff pressure well are not necessarily in better categories or have more margin to absorb.
+They are the ones who ran the math before it became urgent, and who had the pricing discipline to act on what the math told them.

-A $2 COGS increase on an $8 product isn't a rounding error.
-It's a contribution margin event.
+A $2 COGS increase on an $8 product is not a rounding error.
+It is a contribution margin event.
 Treat it like one.
+Then read the DTC profitability teardown and max allowable CAC to make sure the rest of your unit economics are equally clear before you make pricing decisions.

 Scaling a consumer brand?